 Developer DAOs are often seen as the most ambitious form of a DAO in the gaming industry.
 These are DAOs that have delved directly into the development of the games themselves, differentiating them from Guilds, Accelerators and Incubators.

 Star Atlas has recently formed a Developer DAO to accompany its new NFT marketplace.
-The space themed MMO game combines web-based strategy with combat gameplay.
-Running on the Unreal 5 Engine, it allows players to explore a gigantic galaxy and combines adventure with in-game currency called ATLAS and NFTs in the form of spaceships which can be traded on external NFT marketplaces.
+The space-themed MMO game combines web-based strategy with combat gameplay.
+Running on the Unreal 5 Engine, it allows players to explore a gigantic galaxy, combining an in-game currency called ATLAS and NFTs in the form of spaceships which can be traded on external NFT marketplaces.

 Whilst Star Atlas shows great promise, Developer DAOs and their projects are sometimes considered as very risky by many industry players.
 As the decisions of DAOs are democratised with community voting, it could prove problematic when it comes down to key decisions in game development.